autumn-info-442a/Homework1/Homework2.md

 When user has exceeded the _# of Videos_ counted by iCare exceeds the user-specified _# of Videos_ setting a message is displayed as a pop-up over the Youtube Kids video.
 The message will be randomly selected from any enabled pre-made message(s) or custom message(s) saved by user.

 **All messages will display for 15 seconds**.
-The timer will count down from 15-0, when 15 seconds have elasped the "Close" button will becomed enabled for user to click.
+The timer will count down from 15-0, when 15 seconds have elasped the "Close" button will become enabled for user to click.
 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/design/5.JPG">
 </p>